ArpanPaul2005/Phishing-Project-/README.md

 # Phishing-Project-

-📌 Project Overview

-This project demonstrates how phishing attacks work at a conceptual and technical level using the open-source tool Zphisher.
-The primary goal of this project is to understand phishing techniques, analyze how attackers deceive users, and learn how such attacks can be detected, prevented, and mitigated in real-world systems.

-⚠️ Disclaimer:
-This project is strictly for educational purposes, cybersecurity awareness, and authorized testing only.
-Unauthorized use of phishing tools to collect credentials or impersonate services is illegal and unethical.

-🧠 What is Phishing?

-Phishing is a type of social engineering attack where an attacker attempts to:

-Imitate a trusted website or service

-Trick users into entering sensitive information

-Capture credentials such as usernames and passwords

-This project focuses on how phishing pages are structured, not on committing real attacks.

-🛠️ About Zphisher

-Zphisher is an open-source phishing simulation framework written primarily in Bash and PHP.
-It provides:

-Pre-built website templates for learning purposes

-Local hosting of simulated login pages

-Logging mechanisms to demonstrate how data capture occurs

-Zphisher is commonly used in:

-Cybersecurity labs

-Ethical hacking courses

-Awareness demonstrations

-📥 High-Level Setup & Deployment (Conceptual)

-⚠️ No real-world deployment or public exposure is performed in this project.

-At a conceptual level, the workflow is as follows:

-Obtain the Source Code

-The project uses the official Zphisher open-source repository from GitHub.

-The repository contains scripts and template files for phishing simulation.

-Local Environment Setup

-The tool runs in a Linux-based environment (native Linux, virtual machine, or WSL).

-Required components include:

-A shell environment

-A local web server (PHP-based)

-Networking utilities for local testing

-Local Deployment

-Phishing pages are hosted only on localhost or a closed lab network.

-No public links are generated or shared.

-Simulation Execution

-A test phishing page is loaded locally.

-Sample credentials are entered to observe how data capture works.

-Logged data is analyzed to understand attacker techniques.

-🔍 How This Project Uses Zphisher

-This project uses Zphisher to:

-Study phishing page structure

-Understand how login forms are replicated

-Observe credential logging mechanisms

-Demonstrate why users fall for phishing attacks

-Analyze weaknesses in human behavior, not systems

-No real user data is collected.

-🛡️ Defensive & Educational Applications

-This project helps in learning:

-How phishing attacks are created

-How browser warnings and HTTPS protect users

-How organizations train employees against phishing

-How security teams detect fake login pages

-Why multi-factor authentication (MFA) is important

-⚖️ Legal & Ethical Considerations

-This project complies with ethical hacking principles

-All testing is done in a controlled environment

-No third-party systems, accounts, or users are targeted

-All credentials used are dummy/test data

-Any misuse of phishing tools outside authorized environments is punishable under cyber laws.

-🎓 Academic Relevance
+Project Description-
+This project demonstrates the working principle of phishing attacks using the open-source framework Zphisher, executed in a controlled Linux environment.
+The objective is to understand how phishing toolkits operate, how fake login pages are generated, and how attackers attempt to collect user credentials — strictly for educational and awareness purposes.

+System Environment Used-
+Host OS: Windows
+Linux Environment: Ubuntu via Windows Subsystem for Linux (WSL) Tool Used: Zphisher (open-source phishing simulation framework) WSL was chosen to avoid using a full virtual machine while still maintaining a Linux-based testing environment.

+⚙️ Project Workflow (Conceptual)-

+1️.
+Linux Environment Initialization
+The project begins by launching Ubuntu using WSL from the Windows command line.
+This provides a Linux terminal where security tools can be executed safely in isolation from the host system.

+2️.
+Repository Acquisition
+The Zphisher source code is obtained from its official GitHub repository and stored locally within the Ubuntu file system.
+This repository contains:
+Shell scripts
+Web templates
+Local hosting configurations

+3️.
+Toolkit Execution
+After navigating into the project directory, the main Zphisher script is executed.
+This launches a command-line interface (CLI) that allows users to select different simulated phishing scenarios.
+At this stage:
+Required dependencies are verified
+The phishing framework initializes its internal services

+4️.
+Selection of Phishing Template
+For demonstration purposes, an Instagram login page template is selected.
+The tool then generates a replica of the original login interface, visually similar to the real website.
+This step helps demonstrate:
+How attackers mimic trusted platforms
+Why users may fail to distinguish fake pages from legitimate ones

+5️.
+Local Hosting and Port Forwarding
+The generated phishing page is hosted locally.
+To make the page reachable for demonstration, a port forwarding service (Cloudflared) is selected.
+Cloudflared:
+Creates a temporary public tunnel
+Automatically assigns a port
+Maps the local server to a public-facing URL
+No custom port configuration is used in this project.

+6️.
+Demonstration of Data Capture Mechanism
+When a user enters login credentials into the simulated page:
+The data is captured by the local server
+Information is logged within the tool’s environment This demonstrates:
+How phishing tools collect sensitive data
+Why phishing is dangerous
+How attackers exploit human trust rather than technical vulnerabilities

+All credentials used during testing were dummy/test data, and no real accounts were targeted.

+Key Learning Outcomes-
+This project helps in understanding:
+The internal workflow of phishing frameworks
+The role of port forwarding in exposing local services How realistic phishing pages are generated
+Why phishing attacks are effective
+The importance of cybersecurity awareness and user education

+Ethical Considerations-
+This project was performed only in a controlled environment No real individuals were targeted
+No real credentials were collected
+The project complies with ethical hacking principles Misuse of such tools outside authorized testing environments is illegal.

+Academic Relevance-
 This project is relevant to:
 Cybersecurity fundamentals
 Ethical hacking
 Network security

-Social engineering awareness
+Social engineering analysis

-Computer science security coursework

-📚 References

-OWASP Top 10 – Social Engineering

-Zphisher GitHub Documentation

-Cybersecurity Awareness Training Materials
+Secure system design

+Conclusion-
+By simulating a phishing attack workflow, this project highlights how easily users can be deceived and emphasizes the need for:
+User awareness training
+Strong authentication mechanisms
+Phishing detection systems
+The focus of this project is learning and prevention, not exploitation.